-- SwimCount has a sensitivity of 96% and specificity of 91%.
-This means that if the test shows that your sperm has more than 5 million Progressive Motile Sperm Cells, it is 96% likely that the test result is correct.
-If the test shows that your sperm has less than 5 million Progressive Motile Sperm Cells per ml., it is 91% likely that the result is correct.
+SwimCount has a sensitivity of 96% and specificity of 91%.
+This means that if the test shows that your semen sample has less than 5 million Progressive Motile Sperm Cells, it is 96% likely that the test result is correct.
+If the test shows that your semen sample has more than 5 million Progressive Motile Sperm Cells per ml., it is 91% likely that the result is correct.

 Why is SwimCount better than the other test kits already available on the market?